Thursday, May 21, 2015

 The happiness or silence-hung grim all around

-They were free of beginnings or ends,
+were free of beginnings or ends.

-They unfold in myriad ways,
+They unfold in myriad ways.

-One likes to live a life, careless and free,
+One likes to live a life careless and free,

-But the player lot is on the line;
+but the player lot is on the line.

 Come to clutches with it, be a slave of it.

-These forms to befit a good mortal
+These forms befit a good mortal,

-Like the crafter fits the pieces
+just as the crafter fits the pieces.

-Yet, this good human is qualified
+Yet this good human is qualified

-And ends very near like a child,
+and ends very near like a child,

-Then falls bodily asleep.
+the falls bodily asleep.

 How many times do we hear creaks?